redlibrarian/redlibrarian.github.io/_posts/2018-08-13-preprints-property-epistemology.markdown

 shame](https://medium.com/@OmnesRes/the-biorxiv-wall-of-shame-aa3d9cfc4cd7)
-and hinges on questions of what constitutes a preprint, what the purpose of a preprint is, and when is the ethically appropriate point to deposit a preprint (i.e. make it publically available).
+and hinges on questions of what constitutes a preprint, what the purpose of a preprint is, and when is the ethically appropriate point to deposit a preprint (i.e. make it publicly available).
 None of these questions are settled and they are still points of contention.
 It seems to me, however, that there are two points which I don't see discussed in the literature.
 The first is the question of (private) property, and the